 Legacy Code 101912

-Coordinator Paolo Bubbio Opens in new window
+Coordinator Diego Bubbio Opens in new window

 Description The major social and political philosophy of the West, from the 5th century BC Greece till the 18th century will be examined.
 The development of ideas of citizenship, subjectivity, freedom, equality and the democratic state will be explored.
 The influence of Christianity will also be a major theme.
 Authors will include: Plato, Aristotle, Augustine, Aquinas, More, Hobbes, Locke, Vico, Rousseau.